YuriDevAT/search-a11y/README.md

 The search experience is powered by [**Algolia**](https://www.algolia.com/), delivering instant, typo-tolerant results and an intelligent, user-friendly interface.

+> [!IMPORTANT]
+> The application is still in progress and not Screen Reader accessible at its current state.

 ## Features

 - **Unified Search:** Instantly search across articles from multiple authors in one place.